pyra-marketplace/datatoken-contracts/README.md

 # DataToken Contracts

+**⚠️ Warning: This Smart Contract has not been professionally audited.**

 ## Overview

-The main goal of this project is to abstract the `post` and `collect` functionalities from popular social protocols such as [Lens Protocol](https://github.com/lens-protocol/core) and [Cyber Connect](https://github.com/cyberconnecthq/cybercontracts) into a unified concept called `DataToken`.
+The main goal of this project is to abstract the `post` and `collect` functionalities from popular social protocols such as [Lens Protocol V2](https://github.com/lens-protocol/core) and [Cyber Connect](https://github.com/cyberconnecthq/cybercontracts) into a unified concept called `DataToken`.
 With the help of different types of `DataTokenFactory`, users can create various types of DataTokens.
 These DataTokens can then be collected by other users.

 - **DataTokenHub**: DataTokenHub contract serves as a central hub for managing DataTokenFactory instances.
 Its primary functions include whitelisting DataTokenFactories, registering DataTokens, and emitting the "Collected" event in a unified manner.